 And we supplied A LOT of cloth masks for workers on the front lines and organizations looking to keep their gear relevant with the times.

 What Have We Learned?

 - There’s a stronger case than ever to support domestic manufacturing.
-Local manufacturers were critical to supply much needed PPE and pandemic related products.
+Local manufacturers were critical to supply essential PPE and pandemic-related products.

 - Promotion apparel is here to stay!
 Even amid turmoil, businesses got creative with their messaging and turned to promotional products distributors to help get their message out through masks, hand sanitizer, and work-at-home products.